hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-view-birth-search.md

 *Support:* Mandatory to support search by patient

 *Implementation Notes:*  Search FHIR Document as per the provided Patient's identifier.
-The server will return back the complete view of the document.
+The server will return back the detailed document.

 *Response Class:*